ZodanMedia/wp-theme-switcher/readme.txt

 == Installation ==

-= Install the WP Theme Switcher from within WordPress =
+= Install the Theme Switcher from within WordPress =

 1. Visit the plugins page within your dashboard and select ‘Add New’;
-1. Search for ‘WP Theme Switcher’;
+1. Search for ‘Z Theme Switcher’;
 1. Activate the plugin from your Plugins page;
 1. Go to ‘after activation’ below.

 = Install manually =

-1. Unzip the WP Theme Switcher zip file
+1. Unzip the Theme Switcher zip file
 2. Upload the unzipped folder to the /wp-content/plugins/ directory;
 3. Activate the plugin through the ‘Plugins’ menu in WordPress;
 4. Go to ‘after activation’ below.